-HIST-393 Pro-SemInar In History, 3 cr.
+HIST-393 Pro-Seminar in History, 3 cr.
 Intensive reading and discussion.
 Students will be assigned weekly readings, prepare papers, and discuss some major aspect of history.
+Prereq.: Two courses in history or consent of instructor.

 HIST-394 Historical Tour, 6 cr.
 Study of the history of a given region or country in conjunction with an on-the-spot investigation of historical and cultural sites and landmarks.

 HIST-395A Independent Study In History, 3 cr.
 Intensive study in selected subject and periods of history.
+Prereq.: Two courses in history or consent of instructor.

 HIST-395B Independent Study In History, 2 cr.
 (See HIST-395A for description.)
+Prereq.: Two courses in history or consent of instructor.

 HIST-395C Independent Study In History, 1 cr.
 (See HIST-395A for description.)
+Prereq.: Two courses in history or consent of instructor.